ashwinexe/Student-Community-Resources/Event Report.md

 1. Talk about a few notable moments from the event
 2. Describe how the event went
 3. Mention the challenges faced by the team in organizing the event
 4. Talk about what went well, what could have been improved and which practices should not be repeated in the future

+    ### The positives:

+    1. Talk about what the attendees enjoyed.
+    2. Talk about what went according to the plan
+    3. Mention about the team members who were wel-recieved by the attendees

+    ### The negatives:

+    1. Talk about what the attendees did not enjoy
+    2. Mention why the attendees did not like a few practices or mini-events in particular

+        #### Practice 1: Why did they not enjoy it?
+        #### Practice 2: What went wrong?
+        #### Practice 3: What can be improved or scrapped entirely?
+    3. If there were any rude attendees or staff, how was it handled?
+Could it have been handled in a better way?

+    ### What can be improved?
+    1. Mention what plans are/were put into action to make the event a pleasant experience?
+    2. Talk in detail about what could have handled better (eg: The meals could have been planned in a better way, the technical check must've been more through, etc.)

 ---

 ## Event Overview: